ajnirp/ajnirp.github.io/content/blog/distinct_primes_in_product/index.md

 In this code:

-* To construct the list of primes we use a naive algorithm that simply marks a number `k` as prime if it has no integer factors in the range `[2, k-1]`.
-There are of course many better, more sophisticated algorithms to check primality.
+* To construct the list of primes we use a naive algorithm that simply marks a number `k` as prime if it has no integer factors in the set {{ katex(body="\{2, 3, 4, ..., k-1\}") }}.
+There are faster, more sophisticated algorithms to check primality, but this is just a first attempt.

 * The `if prime > num: break` clause on lines 11 and 12 lets us skip pointless checks for `num % prime == 0`, which can never be true if `prime` is greater than `num`.